Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Exposure to sunlight is also associated with spending time by the sea and contains similar benefits.

 - Sunshine is considered relaxing as well as a mood booster.
-It also affects our endocrine system, which is responsible for the release of endorphins.
+It also affects our endocrine system, which is responsible for releasing endorphins.
 Endorphins could be regarded as a happy hormone that helps us feel good, relaxed, and unstressed.

 - Sunlight also contains Vitamin D, which boosts our immune system keeping us healthy and happy.

-When we praise Him and Serve Him by serving others, we can then enter into His rest because both of these activities express our expressions of our faith in Him.
+When we praise God and serve Him by serving others, we can then enter into His rest because both of these activities express our expressions of our faith in Him.

 For he who has entered His rest has himself also ceased from his works as God did from His.